SBergfalk/restapidocs/README.md

 Inspired by [@iros](https://github.com/iros)'s [documentation gist](https://gist.github.com/iros/3426278).

-Focus on using the templating Markdown to create comprehensive, structured and helpful API documentation.
+Focus on using the templating Markdown to complete, structured and helpful API documentation.
 Structure should be regular and repeated across endpoints and between projects.